bennywong3/1340_gp114/README.md

 3. It is assumed that customers from the same group leave at the same time.

-   - if a group of 6 customers entered the deli and occupied a 8-seat table R0C0, all of them leave the table at the same time.
+   - If a group of 6 customers entered the deli and occupied an 8-seat table R0C0, all of them leave the table at the same time.
    - **Number of customers left must equal to the size of group.** (in this case, 6)

 ```